lusikem/lusikem/README.md

 <h1 align="center"> Projects: </h1>

-I'm actively collaborating on a suite of private repositories focused on edge AI, low-power communication systems, and digital infrastructure for underrepresented communities.
+I'm actively collaborating on a suite of repositories focused on edge AI, low-power communication systems, and digital infrastructure for underrepresented communities.
 These projects leverage local execution, open-source LLMs, and decentralized design principles to ensure trust, privacy, and cultural relevance.
+These projects are in active development and not yet ready for public release.
 If you're interested in collaboration or research partnerships in these areas, feel free to reach out.

 AISMS – AI-enhanced SMS communication system optimized for feature phones.